 Like upstart, systemd has no backwards compatibility with System 3

 (It is important to not confuse this with System 5

 rc, with which they do have reasonable backwards compatibility.

 The writing has been on the wall for many years for

-Ubuntu Linux people have been doing without it for almost a decade, now.
+Ubuntu Linux people have been doing without it for over a decade, now.